OctopusDeploy/blog/blog/2020-12/infrastructure-development-in-azure-with-octopus-deploy-and-pulumi-part-1/index.md

 ## Writing code with Pulumi

-The Pulumi project is created and availabel on your local machine.
+The Pulumi project is created and available on your local machine.
 You now have everything you need to start interacting with Pulumi using Go.

 The project includes: